How Fast Should I Do My Push Ups For Maximum Upper Body Strength?

 The same type of action occurs when you do push ups as fast as possible.
 Dropping your chest down toward the ground and then pausing for only a moment will enhance the motion of pushing yourself back up—and ultimately help you build more explosive strength, says Triplett.

-There’s no reason not to include pushups in your workout routine.
-“You can train your core, pecs, front deltoids, and triceps at the same time,” says Bill Hartman, P.T., C.S.C.S.
+There’s no reason not to include push ups in your workout routine.
+“You can train your core, pecs, front deltoids, and triceps at the same time,” says Bill Hartman, physical therapist.
 “Plus, they’re great for shoulder health.”

-You won’t be able to maximize your strength if you don’t perform the pushup correctly, though.
+You won’t be able to maximise your strength if you don’t perform the pushup correctly, though.
 Here’s the right way to perform the move:

 - Get down on all fours and place your hands on the floor so that they’re slightly wider than shoulder-width apart.
 Straighten your legs with your weight on your toes.
 Your body should form a straight line from you head to your ankles.